 So what’s the point?
 And why should I can?

-Because it’s a way of preserving good and nutritious food today, to use tomorrow.
+Because it’s a good way of extending the valuable useable time of perishable food, preserving good and nutritious food today, to use tomorrow.
 Instead of preparing for immediate consumption, you are preparing food that you can store for months!
 Make no mistake, canning IS cooking, but it allows us to capture the best flavour at the peak of season—to enjoy all-year long!
 Garden Roasted Tomato Sauce, Homemade Garden Salsa, a bowl of peaches, rhubarb to go on your morning oatmeal, raspberry jam – all in the middle of winter!
 THESE are why we can!

 the method

 The method is to use high temperatures to kill microorganisms and inactivating enzymes that would cause food to spoil.
 The heating process pushes air from the jars, creating a vacuum seal as they cool.
-Without oxygen the bacteria, yeasts, and mould will not grow and the food will not spoil.
+Without oxygen the bacteria, yeasts, and mould will not grow and the food will last a lot longer.

 There are two methods: hot water canning, and pressure canning.
-They are not interchangeable.
+They are NOT interchangeable.
 This article deals with HOT WATER canning.
 How do you know which method is used for which type of food?
 It’s pretty straight forward: high acid foods require the hot water method – the easiest.
 What are high acid foods?
 Most types of fruit and berries.
+Some suggestions to consider: Apples: apple juice, apple jelly, apple butter, apple sauce, apple pieces, crab apples … Apricots, apricot jam, Berries whole, berry jam, berry syrup, Cherries whole, cherry jam, cherry syrup, cherry juice, Cranberries whole, cranberry sauce, cranberry jelly, cranberry juice, Grapes, grape juice, grape jelly, Grapefruit and Orange sections, Citrus marmalade, Mixed fruit combinations (cocktail), Nectarines, Peaches, Pears, Pineapple, Plums, Rhubarb

-Low acid foods require the higher temperatures that only pressure canning can provide.
-They are all vegetables, proteins and dairy.
+Low acid foods require the higher temperatures that only using a pressure canner can provide.
+They include ALL vegetables and proteins.

 Hot water canning involves boiling your fruit in glass jars in a big pot of water.
 There are pots specifically designed for this- called water bath canners – that consist of a large DEEP pot, a rack insert, and a lid.
 When purchasing, ensure that you have room for a quart jar to have at least two inches of water covering and plenty of room for water to boil.
 For small batch canning, I often just use my pasta pot because it checks all the boxes and its in my kitchen cupboard already so its handy.
 It is good for all my smaller jars: my pints, half pints and smaller that I may be using for jams or syrups.

-If I am canning quart jars I use a bigger stock pot that I keep up high on my pantry shelf, so again not terribly inconvenient.
-I can process up to seven quarts in this pot so – perfect!
+If I am canning quart jars I use a bigger stock pot that I keep up high on my pantry shelf, so not easy to retrieve but not terribly inconvenient either.
+I can process up to seven quarts in this pot so its perfect!
 The important thing to remember when repurposing non-canning-specific pots is to put something on the bottom to prevent your jars from being directly on the bottom of your pot.
-A rack that will fit your pot.
-This will help keep the bottles from ‘jumping’ around when the water is fast boiling, preventing unnecessary trauma to them.
+A rack that will fit your pot will help keep the bottles from ‘jumping’ around when the water is fast boiling, preventing unnecessary trauma and possible breakage.
 If you have a rack that fits then go ahead and use it (I picked up a few different sizes from a thrift store years ago).
 Otherwise, use a folded dish towel in the bottom of your pot.
-You’re mostly trying to protect the bottles from banging around.
+You’re mostly trying to protect the bottles from banging around during boiling.

 Boiling water is 212 degrees Fahrenheit, sufficient for high acid foods like most fruits, pickles, tomatoes, sauerkraut, relishes, salsas, and all sorts of jams.
-It is the acidity of these foods helps preserve them safely without the need of high pressure.
+It is the acidity of these foods helps preserve them safely without the need of higher temperatures and pressure.

 Supplies